 Student access to robust digital tools is key to their success as 21st century citizens.
 Yet many students from economically disadvantaged families have limited access to these tools both at school and at home.
-CoSN is working to close the access gap for learning no matter where students are.
-Thank you to the following sponsors for their support of the Digital Equity Action Agenda Initiative: AT&T, Dell, Google Fiber, HP, Kajeet, Qualcomm Education, Inc and Microsoft..
+CoSN is working to close the access gap for learning no matter where the students are.
+We would like to thank the following sponsors for their support of the Digital Equity Action Agenda Initiative: AT&T, Dell, Google Fiber, HP, Kajeet, Qualcomm Education, Inc, and Microsoft.

-The Community Leadership Award for Digital Equity was created to encourage and recognize those districts that are working to eliminate inequities and narrow the access gap.
-Also, learn more about our Digital Equity Student Video Challenge for students in grades 6-12.
+The Community Leadership Award for Digital Equity was created to encourage and recognize the districts that are working to eliminate inequities and to narrow the access gap.
+Learn more about our Digital Equity Student Video Challenge for students in grades 6-12.

 Working with your community to address Digital Equity?
 This new resource can be downloaded and customized by your school to help get conversations underway!
 There is space above the banner on the front page for your school name, and also space at the bottom of the back page to add a school logo and contact information.
 We appreciate your interest in narrowing the access gap for students in your community!